NETWORG/blog/_posts/2023-08-28-using-power-fx-with-dataverse-context-outside-of-dataverse.md

 _powerFxEngine.Tokenize(expression).Where(x => x.Kind == TokKind.Ident);
 ```

 After that, let's get rid of those tokens that we know we don't need.
-On such example are Functions.
+One such example are Functions.
 We know that the Ident "First" is not going to be a Dataverse table but a Function name.
 So let's get rid of known function names

 ```csharp
 // Filter out the tokens that are present in _powerFxEngine.SupportedFunctions